bakeupboys/nfu/nfu_sale_product_min_max_qty/README.rst

 |badge1| |badge2| |badge3|

-This module adds a minium and a maximum order quantity field to Sale Orders
+This module adds a minium and a maximum order quantity field to Sale Orders and the Webshop.

 **Table of contents**